Skip to content

 Your smartphone is a powerful tool for saving money on fuel.
 Price comparison apps and websites do the legwork for you, showing you the current diesel prices at stations along your route.
 Apps like the iExit Interstate Exit Guide are fantastic because they show you what’s available at upcoming exits, so you can plan your stops without having to pull off the highway just to check a sign.
 You can compare prices within a certain radius and find the station that offers the best value, saving you time and money with just a few taps.
 It’s one of the easiest ways to make an informed decision on the fly.

-Check Station Websites Directly
+Go Straight to the Source: Check Station Websites

 Sometimes the old-school approach works just as well.
 If you have a few preferred stations or brands you trust, it’s worth taking a minute to check their websites directly.
 Many local and regional fuel suppliers post their daily prices online.
 This can be especially helpful for finding deals in your home base, like here in Brookings.
 You might also find information on special promotions or loyalty programs that an app might miss.
 It’s a quick, direct way to get the most accurate pricing information straight from the source and ensure you’re not missing out on a better deal right around the corner.